bullhorn/novo-elements/README.md

 Depending on what system you are using (SystemJS, Webpack, etc..) the setup will vary.

 If using SCSS/SASS you will need to include the following includes: `node_modules/novo-elements/lib`.

-## Build/Release/Publish

-    # Manually update the projects/*/package.json to the version you want
-    # TAG
-    # npm test
-    # npm run lint
-    # npm run build
-    # CD INTO EACH PROJECT IN DIST
-    # npm publish

 ## Building Examples